 Margo Hittleman, Co-founder and Coordinator, Natural Leaders Initiative (March 12 and April 17)

 Karel Hilversum, Director, Cornell Team & Leadership Center (March 12 only)

 Variable.
-See registration.
+See above

 Community Arts of Elmira